rudrafra772/tms/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for any feature
-title: ''
+title: "[Feature ]"
-labels: ''
+labels: enhancement
 assignees: ''

 ---

+---
+name: Feature request
+about: Suggest a new feature or improvement for TMS
+title: "[FEATURE] "
+labels: enhancement
+assignees:
+---

-**Is your feature request related to a problem?
-Please describe.**
+## ❓ Is your feature request related to a problem?
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Example: “I’m always frustrated when the task filter doesn’t remember my last selection.”

-**Describe the solution you'd like**
+## 💡 Describe the solution you’d like
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+Explain how this feature will improve TMS.

+## ⚖️ Describe alternatives you’ve considered
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you’ve considered.

-**Additional context**
+## 📎 Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context, screenshots, or mockups to help explain your request.